apalmer0/flipbook-client/README.md

 Things I would do with more time:

--   Refactor my code.
-It's pretty apparent that I taught myself Angular for this project.
-Towards the end I began to understand the framework better and realized how a lot of code was misplaced, so I'd like to go back and clean that up.
 -   It'd be cool if a user could select an image to sketch on rather than uploading their own.
 I'd like to add that feature and create a 'gallery' from which a user